altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

   - next-js
 ---

-I am building this website with [Next.js](https://nextjs.org) and obviously charmed by the delightful developer experience we get when it's combined with [Vercel](https://vercel.com/).
+I am building this website with [Next.js](https://nextjs.org) and charmed by the delightful developer experience we get when it's combined with [Vercel](https://vercel.com/).

-In addition to eliminating the friction, Vercel also provides [analytics](https://nextjs.org/analytics) and [Lighthouse integration](https://vercel.com/integrations/lighthouse) to monitor how your website is doing when it comes to vital metrics for the user experience.
+In addition to eliminating the friction, Vercel also provides [analytics](https://nextjs.org/analytics) and [Lighthouse integration](https://vercel.com/integrations/lighthouse) to monitor how your website is performing when it comes to vital metrics for the user experience.

-And that's precisely what I did right after deploying a minimum bearable version, but the results were not satisfying at all.
+And that's precisely what I did right after deploying a minimum bearable version.
+But the results were not satisfying at all.

 ![Lighthouse score before the optimisation](/images/articles/happier-lighthouse/lighthouse-score-before.png)